LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 The Genasi can manipulate water within a certain range, allowing them to part bodies of water, create barriers, or shape water into simple forms.

 ## Level 2 - Aquatic Healing (min 1 E)
-When submerged in water, the Genasi can draw upon the healing properties of water to regenerate their own or a target within 15ft.
+When submerged in water, the Genasi can draw upon the healing properties of water to regenerate their own health or the health of a target within 15ft.

 | Character Level | Health Regenerated | 1 Essence | 2 Essence | 3 Essence |
 | ---- | ---- | ---- | ---- | ---- |